Canada Research Chair in Human Rights, Social Justice and Food Sovereignty

 International Advisory Committee of the Initiatives in Critical Agrarian Studies (ICAS), Institute of Social Studies, The Hague. http://www.iss.nl/research/research_programmes/political_economy_of_resources_environment_and_population_per/networks/critical_agrarian_studies_icas/

-Annette has taught undergraduate and graduate courses related to human rights and social justice, ecology and justice, social movements, sustainable food systems, and international development.
+Annette has taught undergraduate and graduate courses on human rights, social justice, ecology and justice, social movements, sustainable food systems, and international development.

-Annette Desmarais has supervised honours thesis students on the following range of topics: women’s social movements in Latin America, analysis of changes within the Canadian International Development Agency, local food sovereignty, resistance to genetically-modified organisms in agriculture and food, gender implications of changes in the garment industry in Canada and Mexico, resistance and social movements.
+Annette Desmarais has supervised undergraduate honours students who conducted research on range of topics including: women’s movements in Latin America, analysis of changes within the Canadian International Development Agency, food sovereignty, resistance to genetically-modified organisms in agriculture and food, gender implications of changes in the garment industry in Canada and Mexico, Indigenous food sovereignty, and resistance and social movements.

 Annette Desmarais’s is committed to participatory action research.
-Key areas of her research are food sovereignty, agrarian change, international development theory and practice, and rural social movements.
+Key areas of her research are food sovereignty, agrarian change, international development theory and practice, and social movements.
 She is currently conducting research on the theory, practice, potential and challenges to food sovereignty in Canada and Spain.
-The Canadian portion of this research involves participatory research with the National Farmers Union on food sovereignty, and conducting research on changing in land tenure patterns in Saskatchewan.
-She is also working with a team of researchers in Manitoba to examine the development of appropriate regulations for small-scale production and direct marketing in the province.
-The research in Spain involves fieldwork in the Basque Country with the Basque Farmers Union (EHNE).
-The research on food sovereignty will later be expanded to include Mexico.
+The Canadian portion of this research involves participatory research with the National Farmers Union on food sovereignty and agroecology, and conducting research on changing in land tenure patterns in the prairie region.
+She is also working with a team of researchers based in Europe to investigating the gender dimensions of food sovereignty in Portugal and Spain.

 Wittman, Hannah, Annette Aurélie Desmarais and Nettie Wiebe.
 2010. (eds.)
 Food Sovereignty: Reconnecting Food, Nature and Community.
 Fernwood Publishing and FoodFirst Books: Halifax and Oakland.